barryclark/jekyll-now/_posts/2018-01-03-Safeguarding.md

 Some safeguarding is refactoring.
 Some is testing.
 Some is tooling.

-Safeguarding is not education, which puts a burden on developers.
+Safeguarding does not include educating developers not to use a certain code construct.
+That puts the burden in the wrong place.

 Is this Root Cause Analysis?
 ====